PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Comin' right up."
 Asarah poured a tankard of ale out of the keg and set it on the bar in front of Boltac.
 Then she asked, "So, did you loan him the sword?"

-"No," snapped Boltac, beer flying from his lips as his blissful first sip was interrupted by the memory of recent inanity.
+"No," snapped Boltac, beer flying from his lips as his blissful first sip was interrupted by the memory of the recent inanity.
 "I hit him over the head with a club, dragged him across the street and left him unconscious on the bench out front."

-Now her eyes flashed dark against the wave of her hair.
+Asarahs eyes grew dark with anger.
 "How *could* you?"

 "It was easy, actually, I just took my...
 Look, woman, When you pick up a sword you pick up a lot of other things with it.
-And if the lad wasn't ready to deal with the ambush of a shopkeeper with a bad leg, then he certainly wasn't ready to deal with whatever dangerous and vile thing he meant to bash in the head of to preserve the honor of his wench."
+And if the lad wasn't ready to deal with the ambush of a shopkeeper with a trick knee, then he certainly wasn't ready to deal with whatever dangerous and vile thing he meant to bash in the head of to preserve the honor of his wench."

 "That word again.
 Wench.
 I thought you said she was a priestess?"